Abhishekkr93/Covid19-Social-Distancing-Detection/README.md

 #### DeepLearning (Used YOLO V3 Pretrained model for object Detection-(used filter for people indentification only)
 #### Centroid Tracking Algo(For object  tracking)

-##### If Any Doubt Feel free to reach out me at : vikashcsenitjsr@gmail.com
-## This is awesome project for maintaining social distancing.
+## This is useful project for maintaining social distancing.